 Will a toilet unclog itself?
-Maybe, but it also won't overflow on its own, either, in most cases.
+Maybe, but it also won't overflow on its own, either, in most cases, even if the toilet water rises then drains slowly.
 The real risk comes when someone tries to flush it again, which is where we'll start this discussion.

 Don't Flush the Toilet

 Don't Flush!
 This is the biggest rule in waiting for a toilet to unclog itself.
 If the toilet isn't draining properly, flushing causes it to back up, overflowing onto the floor.
 Toilet overflows are hard to clean up, and there's a chance the surge could extend outside of the bathroom, ruining rugs and carpets.

 If you have hardwood floors in the bathroom, the overflow might get in between the floorboards, causing a smelly, moldy, unsanitary mess when it dries.

 Most toilets have a valve in the water line extending from the wall to the tank.
 Turn off the valve.
 Turning right closes the valve, and turning left opens the valve.
 Some modern toilet designs might not have this valve assembly.
 Or the valve might be out of reach in some installations.